anananacr/beambusters/README.md

 # beambusters

-Application developed for detector center refinement in serial crystallography experiments.
+Application developed to refine the detector center of single diffraction patterns for serial crystallography experiments.

-It uses the methods implemented in bblib to calculate the detector center of each diffraction pattern.
+Beambusters uses the methods implemented in bblib to calculate the detector center shift of each diffraction pattern, according to your initial detector geometry.

 ## Dependencies:
 - Python 3.10.5